adam-cyclones/Secure-The-Task/README.md

 ![Untitled](./docs/charts/prod-vs-dev.png)

-In development I use the provided CRA development server, but as CRA is now unsupported.
-I have learned that this has worked out well, in real life, this would be the time to consider upgrading to Vite.
+I use the provided Create React App (CRA) server in development only, however, CRA is now unsupported by its maintainers.
+Although the use of CRA works great, In real life, this would be the time to consider upgrading to Vite.

-I setup a separate UI server that would run for production builds and call the API.
+In production, I have setup it's own isolated UI server that would run for production builds and call the API - this piece was never fully finished, you should read about my AWS problems in the Devlog to find out why.

 In development you can't use the production API server, instead, we would call the mock-server directly from the UI development server.
-I realise that this is a step away from production but the point is to get the data now how, this gives us better up-time as we won't need to worry about bad data.
+I realize that this is a step away from production but the point is to get the data into the UI development early, this gives us better up-time as a developer as we won't need to worry about bad data or backend changes, an update to the openapi.yml is an update to the API, and the mock-server.

-Aside from this, we have Newman (Postman) tests for validating that the production API server is implemented correctly, this can equally use the mock server for its responses rather than AWS.
+Aside from this, we have Newman (Postman) tests for validating that the production API server is implemented correctly, this can equally use the mock server for its responses rather than AWS and it is what I ended up doing to sidestep the AWS Mongo difficulties.

 ### Environment Variables (CRA)